jupyter/enhancement-proposals/121-token-auth/token-auth.md

 ### Servers

-Servers SHALL accept API tokens in the `Sec-Websocket-Protocol` header for websocket requests.
+Servers SHOULD accept API tokens in the `Sec-Websocket-Protocol` header for websocket requests.
-The header SHALL have the form:
+The header MUST have the form:

 ```
 Sec-WebSocket-Protocol: v1.token.websocket.jupyter.org, v1.token.websocket.jupyter.org.{url_token}